Braced GRP tanks

 Low maintenance costs

 Pumped or gravity discharge

-What is a stormwater attenuation tank?
+What is an attenuation tank?

 - underground car parks

 Stormwater run-off is channelled into drainage infrastructure which diverts into the attenuation tank.
 The water inside the attenuation tank is released in a controlled manner and is either pumped via a pumping chamber or run-off through a gravity stormwater pipe system.

 Attenuation tanks work by collecting the excess rainwater and by having a flow-control chamber.
 This controls the amount and velocity of water being pumped out into the drainage system, reducing the risk of flooding to the local area.